 Many of the strategies and options mentioned are not available from the high street banks and building societies.
 They tend to play safe and stick close to the CML six month rule.

-But mortgage brokers like ourselves have access to broker only deals and specialist lenders who are active in this market.
+But whole of market mortgage brokers like ourselves have access to broker only deals and specialist lenders who are active in this market.

 Experienced brokers will have access to many lenders who can offer solutions within 6 months of a property purchase for both residential and investment properties.